A Woman of Fire

-A Woman of Fire (Arabic: امرأة من نار, French: femme de feu, translit: Imra' Min Nar or EMRA'A MEN NAR) is a 1971 Syrian film starring Salah Zulfikar and Nahed Yousri.
-The film is written and directed by Reda Mayser.
+A Woman of Fire (Arabic: امرأة من نار, French: femme de feu, translit: Imra' Min Nar or EMRA'A MEN NAR) is a 1971 film starring Salah Zulfikar and Nahed Yousri.
+It is written and directed by Reda Mayser.

 Synopsis

 Ahmed Lotfi is being chased by a group of people in Istanbul, but a girl named Turkan Abdel Hamid saves him from them.
 It turns out that she knew him, and a person named Shawkat told him that the reason for the chase was related to his brother Farid, who was being held by the Falcon Gang.